Management of the Patient in the Day Surgery Setting HEA3260

 - Critically evaluate your own development as a Day Surgery Care Practitioner.

-For further module information, please contact the Module Leader Paul Rawling on 01695 657047 or e-mail [email protected].
+If you have any queries regarding module content and your suitability to study please contact the Module Leader Paul Rawling on 01695 657047 or email [email protected].

 Standalone module or an optional module for the following programmes: